realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - [IRepo -> Repo -> DomainRepo] for the `Repo` objects
   - [Role -> DomainRole] for the `Role` objects
 - Minimal use of Interfaces
+  - only where needed for testing via fakes/mocks
 - One abstract class to define the `Role` Object class

+### Shallow Hierarchies
+- Keep hierarchies as flat as possible, as deep hierarchies are difficult to understand and maintain.
+- If reasonable parameterized behavior can be captured in a Role, it is better than 2 or more classes.
+  - example: [Library -> PrivateLibrary -> OrphanPrivateLibrary] vs [Library -> PrivateLibrary with `isOrphan` flag]
+  - prefer the shallower hierarchy with the `isOrphan` flag.

 ### No `Static` Methods (with extremely limited exceptions)
 - Use of `Static` methods is severely limited to only those that are: